pratiks/sarvesh/README.md

 ===============

+Description:  This project was created in glitch.
+You can access it here.
+If you do not have private access, you will need to provide your own google Maps / places API key.

-## Create and API that provides Yoga Places in Austin
+## Create A Server That Returns Yoga Places in Austin

-- use Google Places
+- use Google Places as a third-party lib / api
+- Using this context, we can build use cases

 ### What you will learn

 ##### Get started